PERSONAL R&D · APR 2026 — PRESENT

 shell-exec file-read file-write file-find file-move file-delete dir-list process-list network-status-get system-info-get power-set service-set log-read totp-verify

-TIER 1System & State
+SYSTEMControl & State

 git-run docker-run docker-manage deps-install dependency-set package-set health-check job-schedule task-schedule task-control calendar-set sandbox-run